NET WORTH: Unknown

 BACKGROUND: John W. Jordan II received his A.B. degree in business administration from the University of Notre Dame and also attended Columbia University’s Graduate School of Business.
 He spent nine years with Carl Marks & Co., Inc. before going on to cofound The Jordan Company in 1982, where he serves as co-CEO and managing partner.
 The Jordan Company is a private equity firm that specializes in buying and building companies, with offices in New York, Chicago, Stamford and Shanghai.

 LOOKING AHEAD: In his Giving Pledge letter, Jordan said that his "philanthropic DNA was inherited from my mother who dedicated her life to the service of others...
 She also told me that in her view the true measure of financial philanthropy is not how much one gives but how much one has left after one gives.
 That sets the bar pretty high and would suggest that perhaps a 50% hurdle is too low."
 All this makes Jordan someone to keep an eye on.
-Finally, he's active in Chicago civic life, and sits on boards such as the Art Institute of Chicago.

 The Jordan Family Sports Foundation provides no clear avenue for grantseekers to get in touch with the family, but an address is listed below: